- Reading time = 8 minutes

 Choosing Windows: Don’t Forget the Flashing

-Sometimes the most important building products are the ones that can’t be seen when your project is complete, and this is the case with window flashing.
+Sometimes the most important building products are the ones that can’t be seen, and this is the case with window flashing.
 Although it’s easy to spend a couple of thousand dollars on each new window that goes into a project, there’s a strange reluctance to pay just a few dollars more for the assurance that the installed windows will remain leak-free forever.
 And part of this reluctance has to do with the appearance of new window designs.

 There’s something you need to be careful about here.
 Since most windows come from the factory with a mounting flange around the edges of the exterior frame, many people mistakenly believe they can simply slip the window in place, tuck the building wrap over the top, then nail it all down through all those oval holes around the flange edges.
 And while this might seem good enough, can you really be sure?
 It’s often a deficient approach.
 Small leaks can go undetected for years, encouraging frame rot and internal decay around windows that look just fine on the outside.